kellifeeser/ksu-paired-amplicon-workflow/README.md

-# Data Analysis Project Template
+# KSU Paired 16S & ITS Amplicon Data Analysis Project

-A short background information about the project.
+Comparing and contrasting dynamics of bacterial and fungal arid grassland communities

 ## Subfolders